 A detailed list, categorized by producer, community, and placeoriented food or food-related businesses was provided for the Lakes to Land Leadership team.
-In the Appendix, a partial list of available infrastructure and loans, grants, and fiscal incentives is provided.
+Found in the Appendix, a partial list of available infrastructure and loans, grants, and fiscal incentives is provided.
 The Resources and Contacts section of this report also provides an overview of support programs and services.

 Upon conclusion of the assessment, the asset inventory is not comprehensive according to the previously mentioned guidebook's recommendations.
 The inventory does not include infrastructure and industrial property available.
-A comprehensive inventory would include existing structures, unused refrigerated and freezer space, unfilled dry storage space, available equipment, etc. These assets were not identified by the participants as a result of the survey and interview questions.
+An ideal comprehensive asset inventory would include existing structures, unused refrigerated and freezer space, unfilled dry storage space, available equipment, and other assets in the community.
+These assets were not identified by the participants possibly as a result of the survey and interview questions not clearly communicating the information that they were intended to gather.